rnm2453/python-slackclient/README.md

 # python-slackclient
-slack client v2.x implementation with python 3.7
+slack client v2.x implemetation with python 3.7
 Slack Bot Using Slack v2, Python And MySQl

 What Can The Following Bot Do: